Welcome! We are here to help your arrival to the United States and to Rensselaer Polytechnic Institute.

 There are emergency call boxes or emergency telephones located in all residential and academic areas, so look around on campus to be aware of where they are located if you need one.

-The Department of Public Safety also offers guidance for students who live off-campus.
-For more information, go here: http://www.rpi.edu/dept/public_safety/safety/off_campus.html
+The Department of Public Safety offers personal safety guidance for all students, regardless of if you live on or off-campus.
+For more information, go here: https://publicsafety.rpi.edu/personal-safety

 Cell phones & SIM card